 To suggest anything else would not only be false but slander.
 To suggest that the mass majority of parents are not capable of providing their child with a meaningful education is actually ridiculous.

 Not only has it been proven time and again that homeschooled students achieve some of the highest test scores, but they often go on to be successful adults in college or careers.
-Can the same be said of children educated in the public school system – do the MAJORITY achieve high test scores and become successful adults?

 In the same way that a parent can research and seek information about choosing the best diapers, baby food, pillow, shampoo, vitamins, toys, technology, etc. a parent can – and will – do the same when it comes to academics.
 In the same way that parents can – and do – seek out experts for advice and input in all areas of parenting, they can for academics, too.